nicklockwood/FXForms/README.md

 FXForms provides default cell implementations for all supported fields.
 You may wish to provide additional cell classes for custom field types, or even replace all of the FXForm cells with custom versions for your application.

 There are two levels of customisation possible for cells.
 The simplest option is to subclass one of the existing `FXFormCell` classes, which all inherit from `FXFormBaseCell`.
-These cell classes contain a lot of logic for handling the various different field types, but expose the views and controls used, for easy customisation.
+These cell classes contain a lot of logic for handling the various different field types, but also expose the views and controls used, for easy customisation.

+When subclassing an existing cell type, you can override the `setUp`, `update` and `didSelectWithTableView:controller:` methods (optionally calling [super …] if you want to inherit the original cell's behaviors).
+The `setUp` method will be called once when the cell is created, and the `update` method will be called each time the field value is updated.

 If you already have a base cell class and don't want to base your cells on `FXFormBaseCell`, you can create an FXForms-compatible cell from scratch by subclassing `UITableViewCell` and adopting the `FXFormFieldCell` protocol.

 Your custom cell must have a property called field, of type `FXFormField`. `FXFormField` is a wrapper class used to encapsulate the properties of a field, and also provides a way to set and get the associated form value (via the field.value virtual property).
-You cannot instantiate `FXFormField` wrappers directly, however the can be accessed and enumerated via methods on the `FXFormController`. `FXFormField` also provides the `-performActionWithResponder:sender:` that you can use to replicate the cascading action selector behavior of the default cells.
+You cannot instantiate `FXFormField` objects directly, however they can be accessed and enumerated via methods on the `FXFormController`.

 Once you have created your custom cell, you can use it as follows: